k-int/kint-arches-documentation/deploying_arches_v7.md

    cd
    ```

-4. Create virtual python environment (note that arches 7.0.0 uses python 3.10, but later versions change to 3.11)
+4. Create virtual python environment (note that arches 7.0.0 uses python 3.10, but later versions, such as 7.5 and onwards, are compatible with 3.11)

     ```
     sudo apt-get update
     sudo apt install python3.x-venv     [match version with x]